xlzipx/clone-hero-chart-studio/README.md

 ## About

 This is a fan project.
-I chart songs for Clone Hero myself, and I wanted an editor that felt more intuitive and more fun to work in.
+I wanted an editor that felt more intuitive and more fun to work in.
 I also wanted a few things the usual tools leave out, where you normally end up switching between separate programs: pulling audio straight from a link, syncing lyrics, putting a video behind the highway, or playtesting your own chart without leaving the editor.

 To be upfront about it, and as my bio says: I am not a programmer.
 I am a player with ideas, and Claude Code helps me turn them into something that actually runs.
 So expect a rough edge